cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 <pre><code>
 void setup()
 {
-  Serial.begin(115200); //Set serial communication baud rate }
+   Serial.begin(115200); //Set the serial communication baud rate }
 void loop()
 {
-  static unsigned long i = 0; //define variable i Serial.println(i++); //output i after adding one delay(1000); // delay 1 second
+   static unsigned long i = 0; //Define variable i Serial.println(i++); //output i after adding one delay(1000); //Delay for 1 second
 }
 </code></pre>
 </details>

 After the input is complete, click "Compile" to check the code for errors.
 After making sure there are no errors, you can start uploading.
 After clicking "Upload", the IDE will send the code to the Leaf-S3 motherboard.
 After the upload is complete, you need to press the reset button so that the code can run normally

-### Experimental phenomena
+### Serial port experiment: experimental phenomenon

-After completing the upload in the previous steps, open the serial monitor that comes with the Arduino IDE, and you can see the following print information:
+After uploading the previous steps, open the serial monitor that comes with the Arduino IDE, and you can see the following print information:

 ![](../assets/images/Lesson1-1.png)

 ## Project 2 PWM (breathing light)

-Breathing light, that is, let Leaf-S3 drive the LED light through PWM to realize the brightness gradient of the LED, which looks like it is breathing.
-For an explanation of PWM, please read the Knowledge Extension section.
+Breathing lights, that is, let Leaf-S3 drive LED lights through PWM to realize the gradual change of LED brightness, which looks like it is breathing.
+For an explanation of PWM, please read the knowledge expansion section.

-### Required components
+### PWM Experiment: Required Components

 Leaf-S3 Motherboard X 1

 ![](../assets/images/Leaf-S3.png)

-LED X 1 (recommended to connect a resistor in series to limit current)
+LED X 1 (It is recommended to connect a resistor in series to limit the current)

 ![](../assets/images/led.png)

-### Hardware connection
+### PWM Experiment: Hardware Connection

 Just connect the LED to GPIO13 of Leaf-S3, the long one is connected to GPIO13, and the short one is connected to GND

-### Enter code
+### PWM Experiment: Code

 Open the Arduino IDE.
-Although it is possible to copy the code directly, we recommend that you enter the code manually to familiarize yourself with it. code show as below:
+Although the code can be copied directly, we recommend that you manually enter the code yourself to familiarize yourself. code show as below:

 <details>